Cacti/cacti/README.md

 ### User Experience and Security

-We have also tried to make Cacti easier to adopt by preventing most damaging activities such as accidentially removing a Data Source for a Graph that is still in existince, or deleting a Data Template or Graph Template that are in use.
+We have also tried to make Cacti easier to adopt by preventing most damaging activities such as accidentally removing a Data Source for a Graph that is still in existence, or deleting a Data Template or Graph Template that are in use.
 We have improved the Template Import and Export functions to allow you to preview Templates before incorporating them into your Cacti system.

 We have also increased Cacti's overall security: